6 Hard Yoga Poses For Two People: A Full Body Challenge For 2

 2. Lean Back Counterbalance – Reference Photo

-This is an excellent intermediate pose for Acro Yoga enthusiasts.
-It’s less about strength, and more about staying in tune with your partner in order to maintain balance.
+This is an excellent intermediate yoga challenge for Acro Yoga enthusiasts.
+It’s less about strength, and more about staying in tune with your partner in order to maintain balance and build trust.

 Once both of the flyer’s feet are off the ground and locked into place, the participants can start to lean away from each other further and further, until their bodies float parallel to the floor.